 What support do we give to children to improve their emotional and social development?

 Staff meet and greet pupils each day at the classroom door ensuring a smooth transition between school and home each day.

 What are the arrangements made by the governing body for dealing with complaints from parents/carers of children in relation to the provision made at Church Aston Infant School?

-The process for all complaints is made available in the Complaints Policy which is updated each year.
+Most issues can be resolved by speaking with the class teacher, Head teacher or SENDCo.
+If however the issue is not resolved the process for all complaints is made available in the Complaints Policy which is regularly updated.
 The Complaints Policy is also available on the school website.